Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Using these criteria, surgical series have reported that approximately 3% to 5% of men with prostate cancer will be from a family with hereditary prostate cancer.[2,3]

 An additional issue in linkage studies is the high background rate of sporadic prostate cancer in the context of family studies.
-Because a man's lifetime risk of prostate cancer is one in nine, it is possible that families under study have men with both inherited and sporadic prostate cancer.
+Because a man's lifetime risk of prostate cancer is one in eight, it is possible that families under study have men with both inherited and sporadic prostate cancer.
 Thus, men who do not inherit the prostate cancer susceptibility gene that is segregating in their family may still develop prostate cancer, obscuring the genetic signal.
 There are no clinical or pathological features of prostate cancer that will allow differentiation between inherited and sporadic forms of the disease, although current advances in the understanding of molecular phenotypes of prostate cancer may be informative in identifying inherited prostate cancer.
 Similarly, there are limited data regarding the clinical phenotype or natural history of prostate cancer associated with specific candidate loci.
-Measurement of the serum prostate-specific antigen (PSA) has been used inconsistently in evaluating families used in linkage analysis studies of prostate cancer.
+Measurement of the serum prostate-specific antigen (PSA) has been used inconsistently in evaluating families in linkage analysis studies of prostate cancer.
 In linkage studies, the definition of an affected man can be biased by the use of serum PSA screening as the rates of prostate cancer in families will differ between screened and unscreened families.

 One way to address inconsistencies between linkage studies is to require inclusion criteria that define clinically significant disease (e.g., Gleason score ≥7, PSA ≥20 ng/mL) in an affected man.[5,6,7] This approach attempts to define a homogeneous set of cases/families to increase the likelihood of identifying a linkage signal.
 It also prevents the inclusion of cases that may be considered clinically insignificant that were identified by screening in families.